 - Send this URL out via email to your customer.

-This URL can be found in the Form Properties section on any Customer Feedback Form:
+This URL can be found beneath the name of any Customer Feedback Form:

 Submissions from Feedback Forms